IL-17A; biological therapy; psoriatic arthritis; radiography; secukinumab

 Orthopedics & Sports Medicine

 Mease, Philip J; Kavanaugh, Arthur; Reimold, Andreas; Tahir, Hasan; Rech, Jürgen; Hall, Stephen; Geusens, Piet; Pellet, Pascale; Delicha, Evie Maria; Mpofu, Shephard; and Pricop, Luminita, "Secukinumab in the treatment of psoriatic arthritis: efficacy and safety results through 3 years from the year 1 extension of the randomised phase III FUTURE 1 trial."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 662.